MetaMask/metamask-docs/docs/guide/rpc-api.md

 ethereum.request({ method: 'wallet_registerOnboarding' }): Promise<true>;
 ```

-Requests that MetaMask completes its onboarding flow for the user.
+Registers the requesting site with MetaMask as the initiator of onboarding.
 Returns a Promise that resolves to `true`, or rejects if there's an error.

 This method is intended to be called after MetaMask has been installed, but before the MetaMask onboarding has completed.
+You can use this method to inform MetaMask that you were the one that suggested installing MetaMask.
+This lets MetaMask redirect the user back to your site after onboarding as completed.

-Instead of calling this method directly, you should use [`@metamask/onboarding`](https://github.com/MetaMask/metamask-onboarding) directly.
+Instead of calling this method directly, you should use the [`@metamask/onboarding` library](https://github.com/MetaMask/metamask-onboarding).

 ### wallet_watchAsset